drakkar-lig/walt-python-packages/client/walt/client/doc/md/tutorial.md

 * docker hub (clonable link prefix 'hub:')
 * local server, managed by docker daemon (clonable link prefix 'docker:')
 * already in walt internal storage (clonable link prefix 'walt:')
+* possibly other custom registries configured on the WalT server.

-In the last case, only images of other users are listed, since the images you already own do not need to be cloned.
+In the third case, only images of other users are listed, since the images you already own do not need to be cloned.

 Let’s choose one and clone it: